vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 	</div>
 </div>

 The top four images are all great picks for this day.
 Number five is somewhat iffy, but it could make sense in a narrative for setting a sense of place.
 The bottom four are all fairly missable photos.
 (The landscape with the clouds is a very blurry photo, a sharper version of it was rated higher.)
-The photo of the shadow, ranked fifth worst, is actually quite nice.
+The photo of the shadow, ranked fifth worst is somewhat interesting, however.

 These three days worth of photos provide a typical cross-section into how the model performs currently.
 Overall, it is not great, though it is sometimes able to identify certain images that are likely to be socially interesting.
 There are significant issues that would be present in attempting to use this model for highlighting important images in a user interface.

-In order to be understandable and intuitive to the user, a less opaque model, such as one that simply highlighted images with people in them, would be much more usable.
+In order to be understandable and intuitive to the user, a less opaque model, such as one that simply highlighted images with people in them, would be significantly more usable.

 ## Next steps